sharontherese/latin-mass-funeral/content/requiem-mass/index.md

 [^4]: "Missale Defunctorum 1962 with Altar Cards (Boxed Set)."
 Biretta Books, https://www.birettabooks.com/missale-defunctorum-1962-with-altar-cards-boxed-se.html.

-[^5]: The office and the masses for the dead : with the order of burial; from the Roman Breviary, Missal and Ritual : in Latin and English
+[^5]: Catholic Church.
+The Office and the Masses for the Dead : With the Order of Burial; from the Roman Breviary, Missal and Ritual : In Latin and English.
+London Keating and Brown, 1825. https://archive.org/details/TheOfficeAndTheMassesForTheDead.